brookesb91/state-driven-game-template/readme.md

 #### Lifecycle Methods

-A game state is an object that has the following lifecycle methods, called by the `stack`.
+A game state is an object that can implement the following optional lifecycle methods, called by the `stack`.

 | Method                                        | Description                                                                                                                                                                                                                  |
 | --------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |